cinchapi/concourse/concourse-driver-java/README.md

 ### connect
 ##### `Concourse connect()`
-Create a new client connection using the details provided in *concourse_client.prefs*.
-If the prefs file does not exist or does not contain connection information, then the default connection details (*admin@localhost:1717*) will be used.
+Create a new client connection using the details provided in *concourse_client.yaml*.
+If the configuration file does not exist or does not contain connection information, then the default connection details (*admin@localhost:1717*) will be used.
 ###### Returns
 the database handler
 ###### Example